howdoicomputer/revontulet/docs/loft_introduction.md

 # My Solution

-Nothing about the requirement specified that this had to be a CLI utility.
+Nothing about the requirements specified that this had to be a CLI utility.
 Just that it had to be a Python application that took in some input and then spit out "NORAD_ID_1: blue, NORAD_ID_2: green".

 Given those loose requirements, I went with what I felt like was the best solution: build an API that extends the other satellite tracking APIs.